You may also wish to refer to the Graduate School FAQ.

 How does the Department of Anthropology evaluate applications to the department?

-In addition to strong GPA, GRE scores, letters of recommendation, etc., the programs pay close attention to the statement of purpose: Is the statement clear and focused?
+In addition to strong GPA, letters of recommendation, etc., the programs pay close attention to the statement of purpose: Is the statement clear and focused?
 Does the applicant know what he/she wants to do within his/her area of interest?
 Does the applicant write maturely and well?

 May I have the Test of English as a Foreign Language (TOEFL) test waived?